 I took a tip from my friend Kristin, a local, and went to Acme Feed & Seed for lunch.

 After devouring a hot chicken sandwich at the ground floor bar, I took my Ole Smoky Moonshine slushee to the rooftop for a commanding view of Broadway and Nissan Stadium across the river in East Nashville.

-Details: Acme Feed & Seed is located at 101 Broadway
+Details: Acme Feed & Seed is at 101 Broadway.

 Johnny Cash Museum

 I first heard Johnny Cash through Social Distortion's “Ring of Fire” cover back in the mid-90s.

-It's only in the last five or six years, after learning more about his life story in Walk the Line, that I began listening to his music.
+I began listening to his music in the last five or six years after learning more about his life story in Walk the Line.

 Whether you're a superfan of Cash or a casual fan like me, you'll want to check out the Johnny Cash Museum.

 The museum does an excellent job of tracing his life and development as a musician.
 It's full of memorabilia, guitars, a family piano, and even a handwritten letter he wrote to his first wife, Vivian.

 At the exhibit's end, a TV plays Cash's cover of “Hurt” by Trent Reznor above the chair he sat in when the video was recorded.

-His beloved second wife of 35 years, June Carter, appears in the video as well.
-She passed away a year later.
+His beloved second wife of 35 years, June Carter, also appears in the video; she passed away a year later.

 Four months later, he died too.
-They lived in Nashville at the time and are buried outside the city in Hendersonville.
+They lived in Nashville then and are buried outside the city in Hendersonville.